w3f/polkadot-wiki/docs/learn/learn-polkadot-technical-fellowship.md

 ### Promotion and Demotion

+The Polkadot Technical Fellowship members are expected to provide a periodic evidence to request for retaining their rank or to get promoted to a higher rank.
 Any fellowship member upto rank 4 can be promoted to the next rank through a fellowship referenda that can be voted by the members who are 2 ranks higher.
-For instance, the fellowship [referenda 64](https://collectives.subsquare.io/fellowship/referenda/64) which promotes a member from rank 1 to rank 2 can only be voted by members whose ranks are greater than or equal to 3.
+For instance, the fellowship
+[referenda 64](https://collectives.subsquare.io/fellowship/referenda/64) which promotes a member from rank 1 to rank 2 can only be voted by members whose ranks are greater than or equal to 3.
 Promotion of the Polkadot Fellowship members from rank 5 needs to be done through an OpenGov